prashantsail/serve/.circleci/README.md

 ```

 ###### Checklist
+> 1. Make sure you have configured "aws_access_key_id" and "aws_secret_access_key" using aws cli
+>    - 'aws configure get aws_access_key_id' - should return the access key id
+>    - 'aws configure get aws_secret_access_key' - should return the secret access key
-> 1. Make sure docker is running before you start local execution.
+> 2. Make sure docker is running before you start local execution.
-> 2. Docker containers to have **at least 4GB RAM, 2 CPU**.
+> 3. Docker containers to have **at least 4GB RAM, 2 CPU**.
-> 3. If you are on a network with low bandwidth, we advise you to explicitly pull the docker images -
+> 4. If you are on a network with low bandwidth, we advise you to explicitly pull the docker images -
 > docker pull 285923338299.dkr.ecr.us-east-1.amazonaws.com/torchserve-build:ubuntu18-pythn36-cpu

 `To avoid Pull Request build failures on github, developers should always make sure that their local builds pass.`